 Books and Supplies

 All students must purchase all required textbooks and supplies.
-An estimated cost will be on this document.
+An estimated cost will be on the program page (same as for domestic students).
 Textbooks are expensive in Canada, so you will need to plan for this cost.
 You buy textbooks only when you need them; most programs will need some new books every two months.
-If you do not have textbooks, you will have a lot of difficulty with your courses and may not pass your courses.
+If you do not have your own textbooks, you will have a lot of difficulty and may not pass your courses.

 Before you start at Assiniboine Community College complete the checklist to be sure you are prepared.

 - I have satisfied all the college admission requirements by the deadline date.

 - I have an updated passport to cover the length of the college program.